-structure needs further analysis.
+capacity of the station areas' utility infrastructure needs further analysis.
 To ensure that the station areas will be able to support the new, higher-density development in the long term future, a detailed infrastructure analysis is recommended.

-Concept Plan

-Infrastructure and

-Public Facilities
+Concept PlanInfrastructure and Public Facilities